janhq/cortex.so/docs/cortex-cpp.md

 │ └── ...
 ```

-`cortex-cpp` folder contains stateless implementations, most of which call into `cortex.llamacpp` and `cortex.tensorrt-llm`, depending on the engine at runtime.
+`cortex-cpp` folder contains stateless implementations, most of which call into `llamacpp` and `tensorrt-llm`, depending on the engine at runtime.

 Here you will find the implementations for stateless endpoints: